 The Swiss industry used the latest ultra-sonic welding technology to assemble the unit which was made with synthetic materials.

-While small companies suffered, upper-tier companies like Jaeger-LeCoultre and Piaget used a different trick.
+While small companies like Zodiac suffered, upper-tier companies like Jaeger-LeCoultre and Piaget used a different trick.
 They concentrated more on branding and increased the price of their products until they reached a point where they became a “real” brand.

 The Audemars Piguet Royal Oak, for example, cost only $830 when it was originally released.
 This equals to $4,800 when adjusted for inflation.
 However, today, a new watch will cost you over $24,000.
 The difference is clear.